Avner Ben-Zaken: The State of the Israelis [Hebrew מדינת הישראלים]

+From this perspective, the book calls for redefining the State of Israel as the common home of Israelis through constitutional and institutional reforms designed to strengthen the civic foundations of the state.
+Ben-Zaken presents Israeli identity not as a substitute for Jewish, Arab, or other identities, but as a broader political framework within which they can coexist as part of a single political order.
+The book regards the development of a shared Israeli state identity as a central condition for confronting fragmentation and communal division in Israeli society, and proposes it as a possible foundation for civic cohesion and future political stability.

 Public activity

 Ben-Zaken has long advocated for structural reforms within the state apparatus to adapt to the rapidly changing economic and cultural landscape.
 He has consistently emphasized the need to transition Israel's electoral system to a district-based model, arguing that this change would enhance stability and better align political representatives with the interests of the populace.
 He co-founded the Institute for Israeli Thought to advance these reforms and establish a solid foundation for Israel.
 His political vision is articulated in the Israeli Covenant, which places Israeli civic nationalism at its core.